-Every 15 October, the 4 German transmission system operators set the EEG surcharge for the following year.
-To do this, they consult with recognised research institutions and prepare a sound, rigorous forecast of their expected expenses (primarily the EEG tariffs to be paid to plant operators) and their projected income from the sale of EEG power on the power exchange.
+By 15 October of each year, Germany’s four transmission system operators set the EEG surcharge for the following year.
+To do this, the TSOsconsult with recognised research institutions and prepare a sound, rigorous forecast of their expected expenses and their projected income from the sale of EEG power on the power exchange.

 2. CHP surcharge

-The CHP surcharge was introduced in 2002 by the Combined Heat and Power Act (KWK-G).
+The CHP surcharge was introduced in 2002 as part of the Combined Heat and Power Act.

 CHP plant operators are entitled to a premium for the power they generate if they satisfy certain criteria.
 The Combined Heat and Power Act also sets out premiums for promoting the use of heating and cooling networks and of heat and cold storage facilities, and the terms under which these are to be granted.
 Once again, the grid operator is initially responsible for paying the premiums.
 The costs are then evenly distributed among the TSOs via a cost equalisation mechanism.
 If grid operators end up with net costs after the premium and cost equalisation payments have been made, they can include these costs in their calculation of the grid fees as long as they meet certain requirements.
 The CHP surcharge is levied wherever the electricity suppliers have agreed to provide the network access needed to supply residential customers and have included grid fees in their final price calculations.